MahsumaRezai/MahsumaRezai/README.md

 #  Hi, nice to meet you 👋
 ## Welcome to my page! <br>
-I'm Masoumeh , frontend developer!
+Hi, I'm Masoumeh Full-Stack Developer!
 I live in Afghanistan.<br>
 -  ⚡  I'm Front-End Developer and Coding is my life  <br>
 -  ⚡  I'm  a JavaScript developer <br>
-- 😄  I’m currently working on with React js , Node js, TypeScript and  Next js <br>
 - 💬 Ask me about anything, I am happy to help <br>
 ## Where to find me:
  My Twitter : https://twitter.com/MahsumaRezai <br>